Bidyut Prabha Devi: Biography

 She started writing poems under the inspiration of her father, Nimai Charan Das.
 In her childhood, she got herself acquainted with several major Odia poets.

 On 4 July 1949, she married Panchanan Mohanty, an employee of Orissa secretariat.

 She suffered from poor health during 1966, and indulged towards spirituality and moved to Sri Aurobindo Ashram.
-On 28 January 1977, her declining health led her to commit suicide by jumping in front of a train.
+On 28 January 1977, her declining health led her to jump in front of a train.

 Works

 Bidyut Prabha started writing poems from 1940 and subsequently her poems were published in literary magazines, with her elder sister Basanti who had written some poems.
 She published her first collection of poems Sabita in 1944, which has mostly patriotic poems relating to the glory and grandeur of the land of Orissa.

 Though educated in urban area, her poems reflects memory of rural life of her childhood.
 Considerably influenced by two Odia poets, Nanda Kishore Bal and Kunja Bihari Das, her poems deal with the problem of women that exist in an age-old conservative society.
 She also wrote plays and some children's literature.
 Her complete works of poems was published as Bidyutprabha Sanchayan in 1957.